gch1p/jobd/README.md

 ## MySQL setup

-Table scheme.
-You can add additional fields if you need.
+Minimal table scheme.

+In a real world, you would to add need additional fields such as `job_name` or `job_data`.

 ```
 CREATE TABLE `jobs` (